XexWork/VepeZnic-OSINT-Utility-Toolkit/README.md

 VepeZnic — OSINT & Utility Toolkit

-Vepezne is a multifunctional console utility designed for information gathering, penetration testing, and automation.
+VepeZnic is a multifunctional console utility designed for information gathering, penetration testing, and automation.
 It includes a wide range of tools for reconnaissance, anonymity, and account management.
 Created for educational and research purposes.

 🔧 Features:
 📱 Phone Lookup — Get data linked to a phone number